EcoGRAPH/ArboMAP/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+**Version information:**

+v2.0

+- The updated mgcv library now allows us to use thin-plate splines in place of cubic regression splines.
+Wherever possible in ArboMAP, thin-plate splines are used instead of cubic-regression splines.
+The user has an option to use the old cr splines (fixeddfcr), but this is not advised.
+The user is required to update the mgcv library, as all but the most recent versions do not handle the formulas correctly.
+- Additional information is now given in ArboMAP, including the estimated distribted lags and the per-variable effects of the weather.
+- An updated calculation for the cases (rather than positive county-weeks) is now included.
+- The js code to download the environmental data from GEE has been streamlined due to occasional memory issues encountered on GEE.
+Namely, the interface now displays the raw rather than anomalized weather data.
+- An oddity in rendering the interface has been corrected, and the outline of all counties should be correctly displayed.
+This may take several seconds.
+- An error in the js code was returning FIPS rather than district names.
+For the sake of clarity we will eventually work with the FIPS rather than string names, but for the moment names (e.g. "Broward County" rather than 12011) are used.

+v1.0

+- We used informal versioning in all instances of ArboMAP before 2.0, at which point we began using gihub's release system.
+All previous version should be considered relatively obsolete, since updates to mgcv all us to use better estimators.